OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-11.md

 ## 1 Corinthians 11:1

-Be imitators of me, just as I also am of Christ.
+Follow my example, just as I follow the example of Christ.

 ## 1 Corinthians 11:2